 As expected, remote communication may be particularly important to long-distance relationships.
 More frequent video calling, voice calling and texting is connected with how responsive you perceive your partner.
 And actually, these behaviours predict greater relationship satisfaction.
 So make sure you schedule videocalls and stay in touch regularly and pro-actively through texts, it will pay off!!

 Surprise, surprise!!
-Greater distance apart is linked with more intimacy, communication, relationship satisfaction, and sexual communication.
-Obviously, the more frequently you visit each other, the higher sexual satisfaction.
+Greater distance apart is linked with more intimacy, communication, relationship satisfaction, and communicating your needs.
+Obviously, the more frequently you visit each other, the better.
 You should agree in advance on as many planned visits as you can afford, so you both have something to look forward to in those lonely days!

 There are pros and cons to every decision we make in life, and starting or maintaining a long-distance relationship is no different.
 It's important to weigh all of the factors before making any decisions so that you know what you're getting yourself into.